CLEANING AND MAINTENANCE

 Scuff marks from the soles of shoes and other non-soluble marks not dissolved by Junckers Sport Resin Remover, can be removed with a small amount of white spirit applied to a cloth.

 Lumps of resin should be left to soak in concentrated Junckers Sport Resin Remover for a maximum of 10 minutes.
 If needed, use a spray bottle to apply the liquid to the marks.

 Wash the floor with Junckers Sport Cleaner to remove the Junckers Sport Resin Remover and to re-establish the correct friction.

 Slightly dirty flooring:

 Junckers Sport Cleaner on either a tightly wrung-out swab/mop or with a floor washing machine.
 Alternatively, Junckers Sport Resin Remover can be added to the washing water.

 Junckers Sport Resin Remover is added to the washing water in the floor washing machine.
 Dosage: See the product's labelling instructions.

 Two lanes of cleaning water should be spread in the longitudinal direction of the boards, and vacuumed up immediately afterwards, or after being left to work for a maximum of 3 minutes.

 Wipe up any remaining water immediately with a dry cloth.
 Pay particular attention to any water spilt when the machine is rotating.
 Never leave water on the floor as it can harm the floor and reduce the friction, which can result in falls and injuries.

-7. Use Junckers Sylva Sport Cleaner or Junckers Sylva Dissolver in the washing water.
+- Use Junckers Sport Cleaner or Junckers Sport Resin Remover in the washing water.
 Other types of cleaning products can harm the floor.